MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/Workflow.md

 Approvers can use lists to act on several documents, master records, or batches at one time.
 For example, an approver can approve multiple purchase orders at one time using the All Purchasing Transactions list.

 > [!NOTE]
-> To help you streamline your processes and increase efficiency, review this [article and video](https://preview.community.dynamics.com/blogs/post/?postid=d847301a-a499-439c-bd68-d46173504e2f) on tips for setup of >your workflows to make sure for optimized performance.
+> To help you streamline your processes and increase efficiency, review this [article and video](https://preview.community.dynamics.com/blogs/post/?postid=d847301a-a499-439c-bd68-d46173504e2f) for tips about setting up your workflows to make sure for optimized performance.
->

 ## Workflow Tasks